 The longer your fuel sits still, the more its quality degrades over time.
-This all comes down to the simple fact that the fuel isn’t in an airtight chamber and it constantly reacts with oxygen, making it lose its efficiency.
+This all comes down to the simple fact that the fuel isn’t stored in an airtight chamber and so, it constantly reacts with oxygen and loses efficiency.

 It’s usually after 30 days that fuel begins to degrade and about three to six months for it to completely go bad.